nzeisenberg/nfl_project/README.md

 # Labels
 The model yields a prediction of either "COVER" or "NO COVER"

-COVER: The favorite exceeds their handicap, winning by more than expected NO COVER: The favorite does not exceed their handicap, either winning by less than expected or losing.
+COVER (1): The favorite exceeds their handicap, winning by more than expected

+NO COVER (0): The favorite does not exceed their handicap, either winning by less than expected or losing.